pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

      Use `#ifdef HELLOIMGUI_MOBILEDEVICE` to detect this.
   * These events are currently handled only with SDL backend.

+* `_testEngineCallbacks` (private): specific callbacks when the application uses ImGui Test Engine.
+Do not edit them, they are filled automatically when RunnerParams.useImGuiTestEngine==true

 **VoidFunctionPointer** can hold any void(void) function.